DesayoEm/KitchnSpy/Readme.md

 ## ⚠️ Disclaimer

-* I'm not affiliated with KitchenAid, I just can't take my eyes off some ot their stuff.
+* I'm not affiliated with KitchenAid, I just can't take my eyes off some of their stuff.